Policy Priorities at ZERO

 Protecting and growing research funding

-- We urge Congress to increase funding for the PCRP to $110M in the FY2020 DoD appropriations bill.
-Its been 18 years since the federal government's most successful prostate cancer research initiative had $100M in funding.
-We are pleased that through the efforts of ZERO Champions and the broader prostate cancer community, Congress is now funding the PCRP at its FY2001 level.
-We urge Congress to reach new heights in the fight against prostate cancer by increasing that level of funding in the FY2020 appropriations process by $10M.
+- We urge Congress to increase funding for the PCRP from $110M in the FY2020 DoD appropriations bill.
+It's been 25 years since the federal government's most successful prostate cancer research initiative had $100M in funding.
+We are pleased that, through the efforts of ZERO Champions and the broader prostate cancer community, Congress is now funding the PCRP at its FY2001 level.
+We urge Congress to reach new heights in the fight against prostate cancer by increasing that level of funding in the FY2022 appropriations process by $10M.

 - We urge Congress to support prostate cancer prevention and education funding.
 The President’s FY2020 budget request eliminates funding within the Centers for Disease Control and Prevention’s (CDC’s) comprehensive cancer control program for prostate cancer activities.
 This funding supports the development and dissemination of content to help patients and providers have a better-informed discussion about treatment options.
 It also provides needed funding for important surveillance activities that help providers, epidemiologists, and researchers better understand the disease, its incidence, and progression.
 The Labor-HHS-Education appropriations bills have